If you have any questions regarding the curriculum we teach please contact the school directly.

 SPaG Overview: Spelling, Punctuation and Grammar

-• Children in the juniors are setted for SPaG.
+• Children in the juniors are taught SPaG in differentiated groupings in class.

 • Children in the infants (Y1 and Y2) work in classes with work differentiated, according to their knowledge, understanding and application of SPaG elements.

 •Assessments take place for all children from Y1 to Y6 and next steps for learning are planned for by the teacher.

 • Lessons are broken into steps in learning for each SPaG element chosen..